HomeTutorialsCloud Security: Why Companies Should Not Fear To Move On The Cloud?

 PaaS, i.e., Platform as a Service, provides a platform for the client to develop, run, and manage the applications.
 Not to mention, the end-user is responsible for securing their user access, data, and applications.

-SSL attack Defending: Cloud providers should give corresponding patches and measures.
-Simultaneously, using the firewall to close some port to prevent frequent attacks and strengthen management authority.
+SSL Attack Defence: Cloud providers should provide corresponding patches and measures.
+Simultaneously, using the firewall to close some ports to prevent frequent attacks and strengthen management authority.

-Along with these two aspects, there is a Cloud access security broker (CASB), Cloud Workload Protection platforms (CWPP) and cloud security posture management (CSPM).
+Along with these two aspects, there are also Cloud Access Security Brokers (CASB), Cloud Workload Protection Platforms (CWPP), and Cloud Security Posture Management (CSPM).

 Security action of IaaS